 A PRA sessions were organized with the stakeholder groups (GO and NGOs).
 A total of 6 sessions were conducted following techniques of PRA and FGD with three different stakeholders group of the project e.g. the representative of GO/NGOs, their beneficiary street children and with some non beneficiary street children and a group of poor parents of the street children .using Rapport Building, Social Mapping, Billboard Voting, Case study, Focus Group Discussion (FGD) and SWOT Analysis techniques.
-After analysis following findings were found which are mentioned in the table 5 -

-Strengths Weaknesses Major Constrains ARISE has provided the street children with a wide array of services and initiatives within a comprehensive approach This multi- approach characteristic of the project has produced a 'compact' culture and methodological framework to target Street Children Issues in Bangladesh.
-ARISE has supported the growth of a generation of field specialists whose professional capacity has been 'shaped' while they have been dealing with the different phases and activities.
-ARISE has pointed the intervention on the street children issue and produced the growth of a certain number of other initiatives which have Almost all the Partner NGOs have elaborated strategies and methodologies for copying with the ongoing challenge coming from the implementation of project activities and services, these strategies have not been mainstreamed even within the single NGOs and they risk staying at the level of copying strategies.
+After analysis following findings were found which are mentioned in the table 5 - provided the street children with a wide array of services and initiatives within NGOs have elaborated strategies and methodologies for copying with the ongoing challenge coming from the Short term and uncertainty of the future of sub contract to Partner NGO Poor budget allocation for DIC/ shelter home facilities particularly food, health services, recreational activities, vocational training approach This multi- approach characteristic of the project has produced a 'compact' culture and methodological framework to target Street Children Issues in Bangladesh. - ARISE has supported the growth of a generation of field specialists whose professional capacity has been 'shaped' while they have been dealing with the different phases and activities. -ARISE has pointed the intervention on the street children issue and produced the growth of a certain number.
+Approach This multi- approach these strategies have not been mainstreamed even within the single NGOs and they risk staying at the level of copying strategies.
 Even less learning and knowledge gained have been shared, organized and disseminated in the overall project environment.
-Reasons for weaknesses are as follows: -Lack of best practices collection and dissemination process. -Lack of cooperation between the partner NGOs. -Difficulties in networking between the partner NGOs and towards the overall GOs, communities to produce a shared vision and shared methodologies for intervention. -Some weak elements of the monitoring and follow-up process.
-Short term and uncertainty of the future of sub contract to Partner NGO Poor budget allocation for DIC/ shelter home facilities particularly food, health services, recreational activities, vocational training allowance and poor materials supply for skill training.
-Absence of female paramedics in some cases Some street children are very difficult to motivate and involve in project activities because of mental disorder, abuse and neglect.
-During rain and other natural calamites open air school is not possible.
-Pre requisite educational qualifications and age limit of most of the vocational training agencies is serious hindrance for the street children to get admitted in to vocational training courses.
-It is difficult to keep street children for 3 hours a day to open air or center based schools.
-It is also difficult to get true information from the street children.
+Reasons for weaknesses are as follows: -Lack of best practices collection and dissemination process. -Lack of cooperation between the partner NGOs and towards the overall GOs, communities to produce a shared vision and shared methodologies for intervention. -Some weak elements of the monitoring and strategies have not been mainstreamed even within the single NGOs and they risk staying at the level of copying strategies.
+Even less learning and knowledge gained have been shared, organized and disseminated in the overall project environment.
+Reasons for weaknesses are as follows: -Lack of best practices collection and dissemination between the partner NGOs and towards the overall GOs, communities to produce a shared vision and shared methodologies for intervention. -Some weak elements of the monitoring and activities, vocational training allowance and poor materials supply for skill training. - Absence of female paramedics in some cases - Some street children are very difficult to motivate and involve in project activities because of mental disorder, abuse and neglect. - During rain and other natural calamites open air school is not possible. - Pre requisite educational qualifications and age limit of most of the vocational training agencies is serious hindrance for the street children to get admitted in to vocational training courses. - It is difficult to keep street children for 3 hours a day to open air or center based schools. - It is also difficult to get true information from the street children.